 You are here: Urology Textbook > Kidneys > Renal insufficiency > Acute renal injury

-- Acute kidney injury – acute renal failure (1/2): causes, pathophysiology and symptoms
+- Acute kidney injury – acute renal failure: causes, pathophysiology, and symptoms

-- Acute kidney injury – acute renal failure (2/2): Diagnosis and treatment
+- Acute kidney injury – acute renal failure: Diagnosis and treatment

 Definition of Acute Kidney Injury

-Acute kidney injury (AKI) is an abrupt (within 48 hours) worsening in kidney function with an increase in serum creatinine.
-Acute kidney injury is classified according to table AKIN classifikation of acute kidney injury.
+Acute kidney injury (AKI) is an abrupt (within 48 hours) worsening in kidney function with increased serum creatinine.
+Acute kidney injury is classified according to table AKIN classification of acute kidney injury.

 Definitions of Urine Output

-The urine output alone is not a good parameter to predict renal function, as acute renal failure may be present with polyuria, oliguria or anuria.
+The urine output alone is an imprecise parameter to predict renal function, as acute renal failure may be present with polyuria, oliguria, or anuria.

 - Oliguria: less than 500 ml urine per 24 h or <0,5 ml per kg body weight per h.